andygarfield/shirtshop/README.md

 # ShirtShop
-A shopping app for a t-shirt business
+A sample application I built in a couple weekends for [Turing](https://www.turing.com).

 ## Installation
 ### Dependencies